 1. Contact Kaiser member services 800-464-4000 to obtain a Northern Kaiser ID number.

 2. Schedule an initial visit with a primary care provider (PCP) at the Kaiser Modesto or Fresno facility.

 3. Once PCP is established, most visits can be scheduled online.

-2. Once your temporary address has been updated in the State's Medi-Cal database, you should receive a package with information and steps on how to select Central California Alliance.
-Merced County Code is 24.
+2. Once your physical address has been updated in the state's Medi-Cal database and Merced County Code 24, you should receive a package with information on Central California Alliance.

-NOTE: This process can often take 30-60 days or more to complete and may require long phone calls and multiple follow-up calls.
+NOTE: This process can take 30-60 days or more to complete and may require long phone calls and multiple follow-up calls.
 Get started on this process as soon as possible.
-Your waiver cannot be approved until your Medi-Cal coverage is active and provides non-emergency coverage in Merced.
+Your waiver cannot be approved until your Medi-Cal coverage is active and provides non-emergency coverage in Merced County.

 2. Be sure you know how to access medical care when you need it.